The Avoidant Delay: Why It Takes Months to Feel and Process a Breakup

 So what happens after a breakup for an avoidantly attached person?
 There is a total shutdown and suppression of any emotions they may feel.
 On a subconscious level, the mind recognizes that the pain is too intense to process, and it activates strategies that protect the person from feeling anything.

 It took a full five months before the walls showed their first crack on the anniversary of the first meeting.
 It was the first time I acknowledged that this person existed and that they were significant.
 It was the first time the memory of the breakup surfaced with full force, and the mind finally allowed the feelings I had for this person to rise.
 It felt like my heart was going to explode.
 It took another two and a half months before that pain from my heart reached my eyes and tears finally flowed.
 By eight months, the walls had cracked enough for the feelings to finally flow.
+By that time, I had no texts or pictures to look back at.

 What my body and mind did in those moments wasn’t random.
 It was mechanical, predictable, and rooted in attachment science.